dahmansphi/big_bang_of_data_science_project/README.md

 # The Big Bang of Data Science- SECOND EDITION

 > [!NOTE]
-> To have video presentaion on this section please visit [The Big Bang of Data Science Project](https://www.youtube.com/channel/UCTy7s6Bvt3OQbHXKBmGi4Hg).
+> To have a video presentaion on this section please visit [Main Introduction to The Big Bang of Data Science- Second Edition](https://youtu.be/_DZpqfy0I34).

 If you have made the decision to complete the first edition of **the Big Bang of Data Science**, then you may want to learn about its vision in the second Edition. _The second edition of the Big Bang of Data Science_ is going to cover **two** important areas of disciplines as follows:
 ## Embedding Systems- Software Engineering